Roman hairstyles

 Hairstyle fashion in Rome was ever changing, and particularly in the Roman Imperial Period there were a number of different ways to style hair.
 As with clothes, there were several hairstyles that were limited to certain people in ancient society.
 Styles are so distinctive they allow scholars today to create a chronology of Roman portraiture and art; we are able to date pictures of the empresses on coins or identify busts depending on their hairstyles.

-Barbery was introduced to Rome by Publius Titinius Menas, who, in 209 or 300 BCE, brought a barber from the Greek colonies in Sicilly.
+Barbery was introduced to Rome by Publius Titinius Menas, who, in 209 or 300 BCE, brought a barber from the Greek colonies in Sicily.
 During earlier parts of Roman history, most people acted as their own barber.
-Due to the difficulty in handling the tools of barbery, professional barbery became a profession.
+Due to the difficulty in handling the tools of barbery the craft became a profession.
 This profession prospered most during the Imperial period.

 Significance

 Much like today, hair for the Romans was as much an expression of personal identity as clothes.
 Hairstyles were determined by a number of factors, namely gender, age, social status, wealth and profession.
 A woman's hairstyle expressed her individuality in the ancient Roman World.
 How one dressed one's hair was an indication of a person's status and role in society.

 Hair was a very erotic area of the female body for the Romans, and attractiveness of a woman was tied to the presentation of her hair.
 As a result, it was seen as appropriate for a woman to spend time on her hair in order to create a flattering appearance.
 Hairdressing and its necessary accompaniment, mirror gazing, were seen as distinctly feminine activities.
 Lengthy grooming sessions for women were tolerated, despite writers such as Tertullian and Pliny commenting on their abhorrence for time and energy women dedicate to their hair.
 However, the numerous depictions of women hairdressing and mirror-gazing in tomb reliefs and portraiture is a testament to how much hairdressing was seen as part of the female domain.

 For more than just attractiveness, hairstyling was the leisure pursuit of the cultured, elegant woman.
 Hair was seen as much as an indication of wealth and social status as it was of taste and fashion.
 But unlike modern-day hairstyles, comfort and naturalism for the Romans took a back-seat to hairstyles that displayed the wearer's wealth to a maximum.
 In other words, having a complex and unnatural hairstyle would be preferred to a simple one, because it would illustrate the wealth of the wearer in being able to afford to take the time to style their hair.
 For women to have a fashionable hairstyle showed they were part of the elegant Roman culture.